dazuma/toys/toys/docs/guide.md

 [Toys::Tool#verbosity method](https://www.rubydoc.info/gems/toys-core/Toys%2FTool:verbosity).
 The verbosity is set to 0 by default.
 This corresponds to a logger level of `WARN`.
 That is, warnings, errors, and fatals are displayed, while infos and debugs are not.
-However, as we saw earlier, tools automatically respond to the `--verbose` and `--quiet` flags, (or `-v` and `-q`), which increment and decrement the verbosity value, respectively.
+However, [as we saw earlier](#standard-flags), most tools automatically respond to the `--verbose` and `--quiet` flags, (or `-v` and `-q`), which increment and decrement the verbosity value, respectively.
 If you run a tool with `-v`, the verbosity is incremented to 1, and the logger level is set to `INFO`.
 If you set `-q`, the verbosity is decremented to -1, and the logger level is set to `ERROR`.
 So by using the provided logger, a tool can easily provide command line based control of the output verbosity.

 ### Running Tools from Tools